gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### Incubating DependencyInsightReport throws better exception
+### DependencyInsightReportTask (e.g. dependencyInsight) throws better exception on bad configuration

-For consistency, InvalidUserDataException is thrown instead of ReportException when user incorrectly uses the dependency insight report.
+Previously, when the task's configuration was invalid a `ReportException` would be thrown when the task started to execute.
+For consistency with other tasks, it now throws a `InvalidUserDataException`.

-### Copying configurations also copies the resolution strategy
+### Copying a Configuration also copies the resolution strategy

-Previously, after performing the copy, the resolution strategy was shared between the target and source configuration.
-This behavior is now corrected.
-Copy operation copies all the resolution strategy settings and the target configuration contains own instance of the resolution strategy.
-The impact of this change is minimal - it is mentioned here only for completeness.
-The new behavior is much better for all users.
+Previously, a copied `Configuration` object shared the same `resolutionStrategy` object as the `Configuration` that it was copied from.
+This meant that changes to `resolutionStrategy` of the source or the copy effected both instances and resulted in undesirable side affects.
+Copying a `Configuration` now also creates a discrete copy of the `resolutionStrategy`.

 ### Removed getSupportsAppleScript() in org.gradle.util.Jvm

-In the deprecated internal class `org.gradle.util.Jvm` we removed the method `getSupportsAppleScript()` to check that AppleScriptEngine is available on the JVM.
+In the deprecated internal class `org.gradle.util.Jvm` the method `getSupportsAppleScript()` has been removed.

-As a workaround you can dynamically check if the AppleScriptEngine is available:
+If you need to check if the running JVM supports AppleScript, you can use the following code:

     import javax.script.ScriptEngine
     import javax.script.ScriptEngineManager